Kometa-Team/Kometa/docs/config/radarr.md

 Radarr V2 may work, but it is not supported please upgrade to V3 if you can.

+Items in your List Exclusions will be ignored by PMM.

 A `radarr` mapping can be either in the root of the config file as global mapping for all libraries, or you can specify the `radarr` mapping individually per library.

 Below is a `radarr` mapping example and the full set of attributes: